 The Dataset

 The SAGES CVS challenge offers a global and diverse dataset of 1000 videos of laparoscopic cholecystectomy procedures, a routinely performed minimally invasive surgical procedure to remove the gallbladder due to inflammation or other pathologies.
-The dataset was assembled through data contributions from 67 surgeons from 57 countries and 6 continents and encompasses a wide diversity of patient demographics and procedural quality to reflect the worldwide diversity in patients and surgeons.
+The dataset was assembled through data contributions from 67 surgeons from 57 institutions in 24 countries and 6 continents and encompasses a wide diversity of patient demographics and procedural quality to reflect the worldwide diversity in patients and surgeons.
 Moreover, the video data is acquired using a variety of laparoscopes from different manufacturers and displays an array of optical properties, which adds to the diversity of the data and ensures adequate representation of the real-world population.
 The dataset was carefully curated and annotated with respect to the three CVS criteria, following consensus-based protocols incorporating the expertise of worldwide leading clinicians, computer scientists, and industry through structured multidisciplinary Advisory Committees (AC).

 Map of countries represented in the dataset: